lacework-alliances/aws-immersion-day/content/3_lacework_aws_overview/33_aws_compliance.md

 9. Use the **Report Type** pull-down to view these reports.
 Each report provides a summary of non-compliance with severity.
 Additionally, each report provides a list of recommendations and their status.
 ![Lacework CIS S3](/images/lacework-compliance-recommendations.png)
 10. Go to **Compliance > AWS > Summary** to see an overall summary of compliance across all report types, events, services and resources.

+Lacework compliance reports enable you to quickly validate your cloud configurations for vulnerabilities.
+Default reports allow you to immediately check configuration.